 Where can I purchase equipment?

-At Olympia, you tell us what you need and we set up the order for you: this because we have the experience behind and dressed up hundreds of fencers before you.
-Everyone is built differently, some have longer legs, other broader shoulders – we measure you up and try to find your best fit.
+At Olympia, you tell us what you need and we set up the order for you; because we have the experience behind, and dressed up hundreds of fencers before you.
+Everyone is built differently, some have longer legs, other have broader shoulders – we measure you up and try to find your best fit.

-If you want to do it yourself, there are many companies that you can purchase equipment from online or over the phone.
-If you are looking for a specific item, you can shop around for it at various places to find the best price.
+If you want to do it yourself, there are many companies that you can purchase equipment from, online or over the phone.
+If you are looking for a specific item, you can shop around at various places to find the best price.

 What equipment do I need for competition?

-As for weapons, at least two working electrical weapons and two body cords are required.
+At least two working electrical weapons, and two body cords are required for competition.
 A fencing bag is also a must-have, to keep your belongings in a place.